vacp2p/rfc/content/docs/rfcs/70/README.md

 2. Execution of X3DH: This step will output a common secret key `SK` together with an additional data vector `AD`.
 Both will be used in the double ratchet algorithm initialization.
 3. Execution of the double ratchet algorithm for forward secure, authenticated communications, using the common secret key `SK`, obtained from X3DH, as a root key.

+The protocol assumes the following requirements:
+-   Alice knows Bob’s Ethereum address.
+-   Bob is willing to participate in the protocol, and publishes his public key.
+-   Bob’s ownership of his public key is verifiable,
+-   Alice wants to send message M to Bob.
+-   An eavesdropper cannot read M’s content even if she is storing it or relaying it.

 ## Syntax
+### Cryptographic suite
-The following suite of cryptographic function MUST be used:
+The following cryptographic functions MUST be used:
-- `X488` as Diffie-Hellman function.
+- `X488` as Diffie-Hellman function `DH`.
 - `SHA256` as KDF.
 - `AES256-GCM` as AEAD algorithm.
 - `SHA512` as hash function.
 - `XEd448` for digital signatures.

 ### X3DH initialization
-This scheme MUST work on the curve Curve448.
+This scheme MUST work on the curve curve448.
 The X3DH algorithm corresponds to the IX pattern in Noise.

 Bob and Alice MUST define personal key pairs `(ik_B, IK_B)` and `(ik_A, IK_A)` respectively where:
 -   The key `ik` must be kept secret,
 -   and the key `IK` is public.

-Bob will not be able to use his Ethereum public key during this stage due to incompatibilities with the involved elliptic curves, therefore he MUST generate new keys.
-Using the Noise framework notation, these key pairs MUST be generated using `(ik_B, IK_B) = GENERATE_KEYPAIR(curve = curve448)`.
+Bob MUST generate new keys using `(ik_B, IK_B) = GENERATE_KEYPAIR(curve = curve448)`.

-Bob MUST also generate a public key SPK using `(spk_B, SPK_B) = GENERATE_KEYPAIR(curve = curve448)`.
+Bob MUST also generate a public key pair `(spk_B, SPK_B) = GENERATE_KEYPAIR(curve = curve448)`.

 `SPK` is a public key generated and stored at medium-term.
-It is called a signed prekey because Bob MUST store a public key certificate of `SPK` using `IK`.
-Both signed prekey and the certificate MUST undergo periodic replacement, a process that entails the generation of a fresh signed prekey.
+Both signed prekey and the certificate MUST undergo periodic replacement.
 After replacing the key,
 Bob keeps the old private key of `SPK` for some interval, dependant on the implementation.
 This allows Bob to decrypt delayed messages.
-It is important that Bob MUST NOT reuse `SPK`.
-This action is pivotal for ensuring forward secrecy, as these keys are integral for recalculating the shared secret employed in decrypting historical messages.

-Bob MUST sign `SPK` for authentication.
-Following the specification of X3DH, one will use the digital signature scheme XEd448 and define `SigSPK = XEd448(ik, Encode(SPK))`
+Bob MUST sign `SPK` for authentication: `SigSPK = XEd448(ik, Encode(SPK))`

 A final step requires the definition of `prekey_bundle = (IK, SPK, SigSPK, OPK_i)`

-One-time keys `OPK` are generated as `(opk_B, OPK_B) = GENERATE_KEYPAIR(curve = curve448)`.
+One-time keys `OPK` MUST be generated as `(opk_B, OPK_B) = GENERATE_KEYPAIR(curve = curve448)`.

-Before sending an initial message to Bob, Alice MUST generate an AD vector as described in the documentation: `AD = Encode(IK_A) || Encode(IK_B)`.
+Before sending an initial message to Bob, Alice MUST generate an AD: `AD = Encode(IK_A) || Encode(IK_B)`.

 Alice MUST generate ephemeral key pairs `(ek, EK) = GENERATE_KEYPAIR(curve = curve448)`.

-The function `Encode()` transforms an Curve448 public key into a byte sequence.
+The function `Encode()` transforms an curve448 public key into a byte sequence.
-It consists of a single-byte constant to represent the type of curve, followed by little-endian encoding of the u-coordinate.
 This is specified in the [RFC 7748](http://www.ietf.org/rfc/rfc7748.txt) on elliptic curves for security.

 The algorithm used for digital signatures MUST be XEd448 described below.
-One MUST consider `q = 2^446 - 13818066809895115352007386748515426880336692474882178609894547503885` and Z a random 64-bytes sequence:
+One MUST consider `q = 2^446 - 13818066809895115352007386748515426880336692474882178609894547503885`:
 ```
 XEd448_sign((ik, IK), message):
     Z = randbytes(64)